 Anne is a wonderful new resource for SAMS Missionaries and for the Society as a whole.
 Her tenure as a Missionary with SAMS and another ministry has provided her with the experience and empathy to come alongside others in this critical phase of their transition into the field.
 She is available to meet with any SAMS Missionary to be a listening ear or for ongoing, structured language and cultural support.
 We give thanks to God for her new role.
 Please pray for new Senders to come alongside and support Anne financially and in other key ways as she works alongside our Missionaries.

 In this second part, we continue with the premise from Part I, that much of the content of our prayers can wisely be modeled after the prayers we read in Scripture, and in this particular example, from Paul’s prayers in Colossians Chapter 1.
-(For a bit more context please see the previous blog post of Part 1 of this series).
+(For a bit more context please see the previous blog post of Part 1 of this series) as well as Part 2.
 Note: this excerpt is directed toward the Sender who is seeking guidance in the prayer support of a missionary.

 ” …in all wisdom and spiritual understanding.”
 (Col. 1:9)